shubhamdabi2024/Tata-Data-Visualisation-Internship/README.md

 **Data Visualization Intern | Tata**
 *Dec- 2024*

 *Responsibilities:*
-- Developed and maintained interactive dashboards and reports using Tableau.
+- Developed and maintained interactive dashboards and reports using Power BI.
 - Analyzed large datasets to extract meaningful insights and presented them visually to stakeholders.
 - Collaborated with cross-functional teams to understand requirements and deliver data-driven solutions.
 - Performed data cleaning and preprocessing tasks to ensure data accuracy and consistency.